 Creating an affiliate marketing business is easier than ever.

-With some planing and elbow grease, you’ll be earning in no time.
+With some planning and elbow grease, you’ll be earning in no time.

 Begin by using tools like Google Trends to find suitable niches.

-Create a website, register a domain, and use a web host like HostGator to get your site live afterwards.
+Create a website, register a domain, and use a web host like Bluehost to get your site live afterwards.

-Focus on publishing high quality content that helps the reader, answers their questions, and tie in affiliate links accordingly.
+Focus on publishing high-quality content that helps the reader, answers their questions, and ties in affiliate links accordingly.

 I also suggest learning the fundamentals of digital marketing to help speed up the success of your business.
 Here are some good resources: